UtsavBajracharya/Inventory-Management-Dashboard/README.md

 - **📱 Responsive, Collapsible Sidebar** — A layout that adapts smoothly from mobile to desktop.

 ## 📸 Screenshots

-> Add your screenshots to a `screenshots/` folder at the root of the repo, then reference them below (the filenames are just a suggestion — match them to whatever you save).

 ### Dashboard
 ![Dashboard](./screenshots/dashboard.png)